 About

-Maya Almeida Araujo is an award winning Director and Artist who explores the human condition through our connection with water.
+Maya de Almeida Araujo is an award-winning director and visual artist whose work explores the human condition through our elemental relationship with nature - above all, with water.

 Underwater PhotographerUnderwater Photographer